-Now I say that Jesus Christ was a minister of the circumcision for the truth of God, to confirm the promises made unto the fathers: (Romans 15:8)
+Now I say that Jesus Christ has become a servant to the circumcision for the truth of God, to confirm the promises made to the fathers, (Romans 15:8)

 And so on, and on, and on.
-To maintain that the new covenant, the Christian Gospel, is a special Divine forgiveness directed toward Gentiles to bring them to Heaven apart from any moral transformation of their personality, that new-covenant grace is unconditional and permanent such that morally unchanged people dwell in the Paradise of God forever—or worse yet, govern the nations of the earth as royal priests, has no basis in the Prophets of the Old Testament or the Apostles of the New.
+Yet teachers claim that the new covenant, the Christian Gospel, is a special Divine forgiveness directed toward Gentiles to bring them to Heaven apart from any moral transformation of their personality, that new-covenant grace is unconditional and permanent such that morally unchanged people dwell in the Paradise of God forever — or worse yet, govern the nations of the earth as royal priests.
+This claim that God accepts unrighteous behavior has no basis in the Prophets of the Old Testament or the Apostles of the New.

 The doctrine of unconditional grace applied to a heavenly Gentile Church is so unscriptural, so illogical, so destructive of all God has planned for mankind, that it should be abandoned at once by every minister of the Gospel.

-The Prophet Jeremiah would not recognize a new covenant that promised unconditional forgiveness to Gentiles for the purpose of bringing them to the garden of God to live forever in bliss.
+The Prophet Jeremiah foretold the new covenant (Jeremiah 31:31-34, quoted above), but he would not recognize a new covenant that promised unconditional forgiveness to Gentiles for the purpose of bringing them to the garden of God to live forever in bliss.

-The doctrine that salvation is unconditional, meaning that once an individual makes a profession of Christ he never can be lost to the purposes of God whether or not he obeys the Lord’s commandments.
+≻ The doctrine that salvation is unconditional, meaning that once an individual makes a profession of Christ, he never can be lost to the purposes of God whether or not he obeys the Lord’s commandments.
 This error is closely related to the first.
-It is so different from the Old Testament account that one indeed would have to view the new covenant as a change in the way God deals with people.
+It is so different from the Old Testament account that one indeed would need to view the new covenant as a change in the way God deals with people.

-But with whom was he grieved forty years? was it not with them that had sinned, whose carcases fell in the wilderness?
+Now with whom was He angry forty years?
+Was it not with those who sinned, whose corpses fell in the wilderness?
 (Hebrews 3:17)

 The Divine principle is summed up as follows:

 A change in this principle would be a change in God.
-If we as a Christian abide in Christ, pray, study the Scriptures, meet with fervent believers, give, serve, covet the gifts of the Spirit that we may minister, and put to death the lusts of our flesh, we will live.
+If you as a Christian abide in Christ, pray, study the Scriptures, meet with fervent believers, give, serve, covet the gifts of the Spirit that you may minister, and put to death the lusts of your flesh, you will live.

-If we then ignore Christ, cease to pray, neglect the Scriptures, forsake the assembly of the saints, hoard our money, live in the appetites of the flesh, we will die spiritually.
-We will slay our own resurrection.
-We will never inherit the Kingdom of God.
+If you then ignore Christ, cease to pray, neglect the Scriptures, forsake the assembly of the saints, hoard your money, live in the appetites of the flesh, you will die spiritually.
+You will slay your own resurrection.
+You will never inherit the Kingdom of God.

-The current teaching that no believer will be punished at the Judgment Seat of Christ, that we should reverence God but not fear Him, that once we make a profession of Christ we never can have our name blotted from the Book of Life, and similar teachings are all coming from Satan.
-"Thou shalt not surely die."
-It is the same voice.
-The same lie.
-It will have the same results—unbearable agony followed by certain destruction.
+≻ The current teaching that no believer will be punished at the Judgment Seat of Christ, that we should have reverence for God but not fear Him, that once we make a profession of Christ, we never can have our name blotted from the book of Life, and similar teachings are all coming from Satan.
+He is saying the same lie he told Eve: “You shall not surely die.”
+It is the same voice and the same lie.
+It will have the same results — unbearable agony followed by certain destruction.

-Every one of God’s ministers should throw on the dung heap this terribly destructive doctrine.
+Every one of God’s ministers should throw this terribly destructive doctrine on the dung heap.
 It is the very opposite of the history of Israel and the prophecies of Jeremiah.
 It is worse than a myth or error.
-It tells the disobedient, the rebel, the adulterer, the covetous, he shall live and not die.
+It tells the disobedient, the rebel, the adulterer, the covetous, that he shall live and not die.
 It presents a false picture of God.
 It creates moral havoc!
 It is weighed in the balances and found wanting.

 Millions of the Christians of our day are heading toward an angry Christ unless God in His goodness sends such suffering that they turn from their wicked ways and seek the Lord.

-If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.
+“if My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.
 (II Chronicles 7:14)

-American Christians do not take this Scripture too seriously because they have been taught they will go to Heaven whether or not they humble themselves; whether or not they pray; whether or not they seek God’s face; whether or not they turn from their wicked ways.
+American Christians do not take this Scripture seriously because they have been taught they will go to Heaven whether or not they humble themselves, whether or not they pray, whether or not they seek God’s face, whether or not they turn from their wicked ways.

-Therefore by the deeds of the law there shall no flesh be justified in his sight: for by the law is the knowledge of sin.
+Therefore by the deeds of the law no flesh will be justified [declared righteous] in His sight, for by the law is the knowledge of sin.
 (Romans 3:20)

 Behold, in the above passage, both the severity and goodness of the Lord.
 God is speaking here of the new covenant, of the one new man, Jew and Gentile, in Christ.
 Notice that God says He will put His fear in our heart.
 But modern teaching is stealing our crown by saying there is no need to fear the Lord.
 Will we repent and turn away from this evil doctrine?